 Frankincense, Myrrh, and Amber: Tree Resin Facts and Uses

 A natural resin is a viscous secretion produced by certain plants when they're wounded.
 The liquid resin oozes over the wound and usually hardens over time, acting as a sealant that protects the plant from infection, attack by herbivores, and water loss.

 Plant resins are useful for plants and are often helpful for humans, too.
 Resins such as frankincense and myrrh have a lovely fragrance and are used in perfumes and incense.
 Some resins, including both frankincense and myrrh, seem to have medicinal or antiseptic properties.

 Amber is an ancient, fossilized resin that sometimes contains the preserved bodies of small creatures, such as insects.
 Millions of years ago, these creatures were trapped in the resin when it was in its liquid form.
 Their bodies became incorporated into the solid amber.
 Amber is admired for its beautiful appearance and is also used in jewelry.

 Types of Plant Resins

 Plant resins are made by glands that line resin ducts and are secreted into cavities.
-They're generally made by woody plants rather than non-woody plants and can be harvested by deliberately injuring or "tapping" tree trunks.
+They're generally made by woody plants rather than non-woody ones and can be harvested by deliberately injuring or "tapping" tree trunks.
 In some plants, flowers or buds secrete resin.

 Biologists use three general categories to classify plant resins.

 - Hard resins contain no oil or only a tiny amount.
 As they solidify, they become a hard substance that has a high degree of transparency.
 Amber and natural lacquer are hard resins.

 - Oleoresins contain so much oil that they may remain liquid once they're secreted.
 As a liquid, they have a viscosity resembling honey.
 If they do solidify, the solid is very soft and breaks easily.
 Turpentines and balsams are oleoresins.